Choosing the Right Provider

 Excellent staffing is at the core of the The Arthur Terry Teaching School Hub and your course fees contribute significantly to that.
 As a result, we have an excellent ratio of Postgraduate Certificate in Education tutors and SPLs to Associate Teachers and you will all have one-to-one Learning Coaches throughout the year.
 Our course programme is immersive and continuous.
 You have approximately 45 days of full day provision (including 20 subject-specific sessions) and over 120 days of teaching placements and observations.

 We believe one of the biggest strengths of our provision is that all members of the SCITT staff are teaching professionals.
 They teach classes across all age groups which means they are at the forefront of both academic and professional changes.
-They can guide you through your training year, supporting you to become excellent classroom practitioners with the flexibility to adapt to future changes as they emerge throughout your career.
-All training sessions are delivered by specialists in their field and many are designated Specialist Leaders in Education (SLEs).
+They can guide you through your training year, supporting you to become an excellent classroom practitioner with the flexibility to adapt to future changes as they emerge throughout your career.
+All training sessions are delivered by specialists in their field.